REVIEW: Molchat Doma previews its tour with intimate Echo gig in L.A.

 Singer Egor Shkutko, multi-instrumentalist Roman Komogortsev and bassist-keyboardist Pavel Kozlov haven’t played a show since appearing at SoCal’s Dark Waves Festival last November.
 The Echo show sold out in less than 30 minutes.

-Fueled by the crowd’s and its own pent-up energy, Molchat Doma unleashed three tracks from the new album, “Kolesom” (“Wheel), “Ty Zhe Ne Znaesh Kto Ya” (“You Don’t Know Who I Am) and thee appropriately titled “III,” as the album is there band’s third.
+Fueled by the crowd’s and its own pent-up energy, Molchat Doma unleashed three tracks from the new album, “Kolesom” (“Wheel), “Ty Zhe Ne Znaesh Kto Ya” (“You Don’t Know Who I Am”) and the appropriately titled “III,” as the album is the band’s third.
 As with its older material, the brutalist yet ever-so-danceable post-punk sound recalled bands like Black Marble, but with more deadpan delivery, a la Ruth Radelet of Chromatics.

 There was a sprinkling of older tunes, such as standalone single “Doma Molchat” (“At Home All Are Quiet) and “Obrechen” (“Doomed”) from the band’s 2020 album, Monument.
 Etazhi, a 2018 album, was the most-represented of the older material with viral TikTok hit “Sudno” and five other songs.